zhoulaifu/24_cse216_fall/README.md

 # Office Hours Policy

-- The instructor and TAs will be available during scheduled office hours.
+- The instructor and TA will be available during scheduled office hours.
-- Availability outside of office hours is not guaranteed, and the instructor and TAs may respectfully decline appointment requests beyond these times.
+- Availability outside of office hours is not guaranteed, and the instructor and TA may respectfully decline appointment requests beyond these times.

 # Disability Support Services (DSS) Statement